Chapter 3 Markov Decision Processes and Dynamic Programming

 3.2 Constructing the MDP in R

-We now implement an environment with 10 states and 2 actions per state, following stochastic transition and reward dynamics.
-The final state is absorbing, with no further transitions or rewards.
+We implement an environment with 10 states and 2 actions per state, with stochastic transitions and rewards.
+The final state is absorbing.

 n_states <- 10